 Estate & Probate Appraisals

-When an estate settlement requires a credible, court-ready valuation, a qualified estate appraisal in Phoenix is the foundation everything else is built on.
-At Censeo Valuation Consultants, we provide professional appraisals that establish the fair market value of residential property as of a specific date – typically the date of death.
-Our reports give executors, beneficiaries, attorneys, and courts the defensible, independent foundation needed to move forward with confidence.
+When an estate settlement requires a credible, court-ready valuation, a qualified appraisal is the foundation upon which everything else is built.
+At Censeo Valuation Consultants, we provide professional appraisals that establish the fair market value of residential property as of a specific date, typically the date of passing.
+Our reports provide executors, beneficiaries, and attorneys with the defensible, independent data needed to move forward with absolute confidence.

 Why a Professional Estate Appraisal in Phoenix is Essential